-HUMN 207 [H] 5 credits Sequential Art: Comic Books and Graphic Novels
+HUMN 207 [H] 5 credits Comics & Graphic Novels

-A study of the history, cultural significance and formal elements of various sequential art forms, including comic books, manga and graphic novels.
-Explores the interplay of image and text, and builds visual literacy by examining influential and respected works such as Maus, Watchmen, Persepolis and others.
+A study of the history, cultural significance, and formal elements of various sequential art forms, including comic books, manga, and graphic novels.
+Explores the interplay of image and text, and builds visual literacy by examining influential and respected works of the medium.

-HUMN 242 [D] [H] 5 credits Global Cinema
+HUMN 242 [H] [D] Global Cinema

-A survey of the cultural and historical development of global cinema outside of Hollywood and the United States, emphasizing the study of films and innovations in film production, distribution, and exhibition, as well as changes in national identity, that have had significant influence on cinema as an international art form.
+A study of the cultural and historical development of global cinema outside of Hollywood and the United States, emphasizing the study of films and innovations in film production, distribution, and exhibition, as well as changes in national identity, that have had significant influence on international cinema.